-Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY 379.
-Comment requests the Agency to deem disclosure of operational data generated and collected from vehicles beyond the 12 month period to involve "disproportionate effort" due to technical nature of data collected by computer sensors.
-No change has been made in response to this comment.
-Compliance with the CCPA and the regulations is a fact-specific determination.
-The comment does not provide substantial evidence or justification that the proposed safe harbor is necessary to effectuate the purpose of the CCPA.
-Whether the disclosure of operational data generated and collected from vehicles beyond the 12-month period would involve "disproportionate effort" is a fact- specific question.
+Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY specific question.
 The regulations define "disproportionate effort" (§ 7001(i)) and provide general guidance regarding how to comply with the CCPA.
 The regulations are meant to be applicable to many factual situations and across industries.
-W41-12 0422 380.
-Comment recommends a "common-sense exception" to request to know obligations, including where business (1) migrated data to new storage facilities or service providers prior to 12-month lookback period, (2) does not otherwise maintain access to data, or (3) cannot make the requested data available without creating significant cybersecurity risk.
+380. Comment recommends a "common-sense exception" to request to know obligations, including where business (1) migrated data to new storage facilities or service providers prior to 12-month lookback period, (2) does not otherwise maintain access to data, or (3) cannot make the requested data available without creating significant cybersecurity risk.
 No change has been made in response to this comment.
-The CCPA provides an exception to meeting certain obligations in response to a request to know when doing so involves "disproportionate effort," and the CCPA directs the Agency to adopt regulations establishing the standard to govern a business' determination of when providing information beyond the 12-month period would be impossible or involve disproportionate effort (see Civ.
+The CCPA provides an exception to meeting certain obligations in response to a request to know when doing so involves "disproportionate effort," and the CCPA directs the Agency to adopt regulations establishing the standard to govern a business's determination of when providing information beyond the 12-month period would be impossible or involve disproportionate effort (see Civ.
 Code §§ 1798.130(a)(2)(B)), 1798.185(a)(9)).
 The regulations accordingly define "disproportionate effort" (§ 7001(i)), providing businesses with guidance regarding how to comply with the CCPA.
 The definition provides factors to consider and examples of situations in which these factors are applied.
 Businesses have flexibility and discretion in how to apply the guidance provided in a manner that best fits their business and customers.
 Whether a particular disclosure of personal information would involve "disproportionate effort" is a fact-specific question.
 W53-22 0566 381.
 Comments object to the requirement to provide information that has been collected by a third party or service provider on the business's behalf.
-Comments claim that this requirement is No change has been made in response to this comment.
-The Agency has modified § 7024(h) to use the term "Collected pursuant to their written contract," to be more precise about how the obligation applies to the personal information that the service provider or contractor collected pursuant to the written contract W11-29 W11-30 W24-25 W65-9 W65-10 0148-0149 0148-0149 0234 0718 0718
+Comments claim that this requirement is burdensome, impractical, expands the scope of the law, and goes beyond what an average consumer reasonably expects to receive when summitting a request to know.
+Comments recommend deletion or revisions that include: (1) only requiring provision if that information was shared No change has been made in response to this comment.
+The Agency has modified § 7024(h) to use the term "Collected pursuant to their written contract," to be more precise about how the obligation applies to the personal information that the service provider or contractor collected pursuant to the written contract with the business.
+The modified regulation is consistent with the CCPA, which states that the specific pieces of personal information shall include personal information that the business's service providers and contractors obtained as a result of providing services to the business, and requires service providers and contractors to assist the business with respect to its response to a verifiable consumer request, including by providing to the business the W11-29 W11-30 W24-25 W65-9 W65-10 W65-11 W89-26 0148-0149 0148-0149 0234 0718 0718 0718 0961